 Branding

-Brands, and their related materials, help mitigate risks of confusion or misuse of a self-care product.
-Their value must be fully recognised by all stakeholders, in the same way as it is already appreciated by the public, in its role of facilitating the choice and responsible use of self-care products.
+Well-designed brands and their associated materials help reduce the risk of confusion or misuse of self-care products.
+Their value should be fully acknowledged by all stakeholders – just as it is already recognized by the public – for enabling informed choices and promoting the responsible use of self-care products.